 Kaka Murad always used to say that his life in the region taught him that medical services and emergency aid alone cannot alter the basic equation of poverty.
 He then discovered new techniques of treatment by displacing the droughtiness in the drought area.

-Kaka Murad then started digging a canal to irrigate the droughted land to help nearly 2.5 million villagers to become revitalize and self-sufficient.
+Kaka Murad then started digging a canal to irrigate the droughted land to help nearly 2.5 million villagers to become revitalized and self-sufficient.

 Once Nakamura had said that “a doctor treats patients one by one, but this technique would help a whole village at once”, so, I love seeing a village that’s been brought back to life.”
 (Japan Today, 2019).

-Despite many challenges and risks of life, Kaka Murad worked inside a war-torn Nangarhar province of Afghanistan for more than twenty years.
+Despite many challenges and risks of life, Kaka Murad worked in the war-torn Nangarhar province of Afghanistan for more than twenty years.

 He had decided to continue his work and complete the canal project by himself which later changes the area into lush forests and productive wheat farmland.

 Kaka Murad, as a game-changer, worked for the Afghan nation above his social ideological and faith differences.

 He never thought of his religious identity and constructed two hospitals and two mosques for Muslim people in Afghanistan.